 - Heat a large pot over medium-low.
 Once it’s hot add the olive oil.

-- Add onion, carrot and kale stems.
+- Add onion, carrot and kale stems (if using bunched kale).
 Sauté until very soft and lightly brown about 7 minutes.

 - Add tomato paste, cumin and red pepper flakes.
 Stir and sauté 1 minute until tomato paste gets a little darker.

-- Add turkey, garlic, ginger and salt.
+- Add turkey or beans, garlic, ginger and salt.
 Turn up heat to medium.
 Sauté breaking up the meat with your spoon, until turkey is a little brown, 4-7 minutes.

 - Add butternut squash and broth.

-- Simmer until squash is tender and soup is flavorful, 15-20 minutes.
+- Cover and simmer until squash is tender and broth is flavorful, 15-20 minutes.

 - Add the kale leaves* and simmer until they are very soft, 5-10 minutes.